JorjaFox/library/_source/_recaps/csi/turn-of-the-screws.md

 ## Quotes

-**Sanders** So, when he asks if anybody has any questions, he's not really asking?
+**Sanders:** So, when he asks if anybody has any questions, he's not really asking?
-**Sidle** _(smiles)_ Well, I don't know much about roller coaster accidents, but in auto collisions, the victims found furthest away from the car usually weren't wearing a seat belt.
+**Sidle:** _(smiles)_ Well, I don't know much about roller coaster accidents, but in auto collisions, the victims found furthest away from the car usually weren't wearing a seat belt.
 That'd be my bet.

 - - -

-**Sidle** 'A Turn of the Screw' isn't really a horror story.
+**Sidle:** 'A Turn of the Screw' isn't really a horror story.
 It's more of a mystery.
 Did the governess kill the little boy, or did the ghost do it?
-**Grissom** Well, it's only a mystery if you believe in ghosts.
+**Grissom:** Well, it's only a mystery if you believe in ghosts.

 - - -

-**Sidle** What?
+**Sidle:** What?
 Sex on a rollercoaster?
-**Sanders** Or some kid shaking hands with Shorty.
+**Sanders:** Or some kid shaking hands with Shorty.

 - - -

-**Sidle** Oh, roller coaster wacko at 12:00.
+**Sidle:** Oh, roller coaster wacko at 12:00.

 - - -

-**Hodges** Your killer has a rash.
+**Hodges:** Your killer has a rash.
-**Sidle** And we need to catch it.
+**Sidle:** And we need to catch it.

 - - -

-**Sidle** You want a clue?
+**Sidle:** You want a clue?
 Her death ended the Ptolemy dynasty's reign in ancient Egypt, hence making her the last pharaoh.